Affiliate links on Android Authority may earn us a commission. Learn more.

 Netflix started its life out as a DVD mail-order service but would quickly evolve over the first decade of its life.

-Many felt that the dot-com growth of the late 90s was a temporary thing.
+Many felt that the dot-com growth of the late 90s was temporary.
 In Blockbuster’s defense, the dot-com bubble would burst not too long after this, and this would affect many companies during this timeframe.
 Netflix would continue to weather on despite these challenges and would grow to over a million subscribers by 2001.
 The next few years would see increased growth and improvement in Netflix’s subscription plans.
-It would also see Marc Randolph depart from the company after selling his shares in 2003.
+Marc Randolph would also depart from the company after selling his shares in 2003.

 By 2006 Netflix would finally become profitable for the first time, generating more than $80 million in revenue, thanks to its nearly seven million subscribers.
 Even more impressive, Netflix had successfully disrupted the video rental market.
-Brick-and-mortar video businesses were starting to really take a revenue hit across the country, largely due to mail-order alternatives like Netflix.
+Brick-and-mortar video businesses were starting to take a revenue hit nationwide, largely due to mail-order alternatives like Netflix.
 But it was 2007 that would bring the final nail in the coffin for brick-and-mortar video with Netflix’s push into video streaming.

 Netflix launches on-demand streaming and blows up the entertainment industry